-One of the recipes Amanda shared with us – and I love that they are non-recipe recipes, which are my favorite kind – really struck my fancy.
+I love non-recipe recipes; they are my favorite kind really.
 As I had a potluck to attend the next night where I’d been asked to bring appetizers, voila!

-Riffing on California Rolls – tweaked from Amanda Skrip
+Riffing on California Rolls – Hummus Roll Ups

 1/4 c hummus (I used red pepper, but find a flavor you like)